Abberit/abberit-cloud/docs/app-manage-mongodb.md

 ## Terminal

 `Terminal` can be accessed by clicking on `Terminal` tab in `App Details` view.
-It is `bash` terminal to OS hosting your Node.js application.
+It is `bash` terminal to OS hosting your MongoDB database.
 From it you can accesss `mongo` and other MongoDB and Ubuntu utilities.

 ![mongodb terminal](./img/mongodb-terminal.png)